JENebel/nebulang/README.md

 # Nebulang
-Small interpreted language with static types and dynamic scoping.
+Small interpreted language with static types and lexical scoping implemented in Rust.

 <br>
 Here are some examples: